johnlee-jh/IEEE-HOPE/README.md

 # Liebling-IEEE -- John

 ## HOPE Specific Files
-This PR has specific handlebar themes for the HOPE page (hope.hbs).
+This PR has specific handlebar themes for the HOPE page (hope.hbs, hope.html, and hope.css)

+hope.css is added into assets/css/ and the html body of hope.html is inserted into hope.hbs

-Adding /hope/ to direct to the hope.hbs template should work.
+Adding a category in routes.yaml to direct /hope/ to the hope.hbs template should make the hope page work

-The HOPE website and its contents are under HOPE.html (for backup).
+The HOPE website and its contents are under hope.html (for backup).

 ## How to Install Ghost for Development
 1. Download NodeJS